 - On Home Assistant: Miflora will work out of the box.

-- On Home Assistant Core on Docker: Works out of the box with
+- On Home Assistant Container: Works out of the box with

 --net=hostand properly configured Bluetooth on the host.